OpenDataGIS/ckanext-facet-scheming/README.md

 To install ckanext-facet_scheming:

 1. Activate your CKAN virtual environment, for example:

      . /usr/lib/ckan/default/bin/activate

+2. Install ckanext-scheming in the enviroment (pip install), but not in the ckan config file.

-2. Clone the source and install it on the virtualenv
+3. Clone the source and install it on the virtualenv

     ```bash
     git clone https://github.com/dsanjurj/ckanext-facet_scheming.git